 - 5. "Casual Employee" means an on-site employee with an appointment of less than .50 FTE.
 Casual employees carry no rank and are characterized by their temporary nature.
 Casual employees are hired by the Dean after consultation with the program chair and with the approval of the Provost. - 6.
-"College" means an Academic unit within the University, e.g., the Colleges of Business and Education, the College of Arts and Science.
+"College" means an Academic unit within the University, e.g., the College of Business, the College of Education, the College of Arts, Humanities and Social Sciences.
 The library is also an Academic unit for the purposes of this agreement. - 7.
 "Days" means, unless otherwise specified, academic workdays in accordance with the official academic calendar of the University, excluding holidays and weekends.
 Summer Session days shall not be counted as days for those members not being employed during Summer Session.
 This definition of "days" applies, unless otherwise specified in this Agreement, or mandated otherwise by federal or state statute or regulatory requirement. - 8.
-"Deans" and/or "Deans and Director" means the Dean of the College of Arts & Sciences and Dean of the Colleges of Business and Education, and the Director of the Library.9.
-"Employee" means any person covered by the terms and conditions of this agreement as defined in Article 1: Recognition. - 9.
-"Eastern Oregon University" means EOU, Eastern or University. - 10.
-"ERB" means the Employment Relations Board of the State of Oregon. - 11.
+"Deans" and/or "Deans and Director" means the Dean of the College of Arts, Humanities, and Social Sciences, Dean of the College of Business, Dean of the College of Education, Dean of the College of Science, Technology, Mathematics, and Health Sciences and the Director of the Library. - 9.
+"Employee" means any person covered by the terms and conditions of this agreement as defined in Article 1: Recognition. - 10.
+"Eastern Oregon University" means EOU, Eastern or University. - 11.
+"ERB" means the Employment Relations Board of the State of Oregon. - 12.
 "Faculty" or "Faculty Member" means all regular full-time and part-time employees of Eastern Oregon University working as library and teaching faculty holding ranks including Professor, Associate Professor, Assistant Professor, Senior Instructor, Senior Instructor II, and Instructor, and excluding those employees represented in another bargaining unit, those who teach as online adjuncts, supervisors as defined by PECBA, and casual employees.
-These employees are members of the bargaining unit, and may be referred to as "bargaining unit members". - 12.
+These employees are members of the bargaining unit, and may be referred to as "bargaining unit members". - 13.
 "Fixed-term faculty" means an employee who teaches at least one course oncampus or is an on-site employee with an appointment of .50 FTE or greater.
-Fixed-term faculty neither hold tenure nor are on tenure-track. - 13.
-"FTE" means full-time equivalent. - 14.
-"FTE Calculation" means the number of load hours per full time equivalent. - 15.
-"Member" means a public employee who is included in the bargaining unit.
+Fixed-term faculty neither hold tenure nor are on tenure-track. - 14.
+"FTE" means full-time equivalent.

-- 16. "Online adjunct" means a person who teaches a course or courses exclusively online in an academic year and who does not hold rank. - 17.
-"PEBB" means Public Employees Benefit Board. - 18.
-"PECBA" means Public Employees Collective Bargaining Act. - 19.
-"PERS" means Public Employees Retirement System, and its successors under State law. - 20.
-"President" means the President of Eastern Oregon University. - 21.
+- 15. "FTE Calculation" means the number of load hours per full time equivalent. - 16.
+"Member" means a public employee who is included in the bargaining unit. - 17.
+"Online adjunct" means a person who teaches a course or courses exclusively online in an academic year and who does not hold rank. - 18.
+"PEBB" means Public Employees Benefit Board. - 19.
+"PECBA" means Public Employees Collective Bargaining Act. - 20.
+"PERS" means Public Employees Retirement System, and its successors under State law. - 21.
+"President" means the President of Eastern Oregon University. - 22.
 "Program" is an academic course of study approved by Oregon's Higher Education Coordinating Commission or previously by the Oregon University System.
 Programs are categorized into particular majors which often have associated minors or concentrations.
-Vestiges of formerly approved programs may exist in the form of a stand-alone minor, which would be considered a program in and of itself. - 22.
-Pronoun usage is gender neutral. - 23.
-"Salary Rate" means the rate of pay computed by multiplying the employee's base salary by their Full Time Equivalent (FTE). - 24.
-"Summer Session" means the time that occurs between the end of the Spring term and the start of the Fall term. - 25.
+Vestiges of formerly approved programs may exist in the form of a stand-alone minor, which would be considered a program in and of itself. - 23.
+Pronoun usage is gender neutral. - 24.
+"Salary Rate" means the rate of pay computed by multiplying the employee's base salary by their Full Time Equivalent (FTE). - 25.
+"Summer Session" means the time that occurs between the end of the Spring term and the start of the Fall term. - 26.
 "Unit" or "bargaining unit" means the employees, collectively, certified for purposes of collective bargaining by the Oregon Employment Relations Board, February 24, 2003.